demisto/content/Packs/AzureKubernetesServices/Integrations/AzureKubernetesServices/README.md

 ## Configure Azure Kubernetes Services on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Azure Kubernetes Services Dev.
+2. Search for Azure Kubernetes Services.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |